kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 In reality, things are slightly more complicated.
 The simple scheme of "using a bidirectional filehandle to exchange plain text" is extended with more features to provide a better user experience.
 Additional features are:
 1. TUI interfaces.
-The terminal is drawing characters at an arbitrary part of the screen; command-line tools can ask capabilities of the terminal and can handle window resize;
+The terminal can draw characters at an arbitrary part of the screen; command-line tools can ask capabilities of the terminal and can handle window resize;
 2. job control.
 Shell organizes processes into logical groups which can be